-Every team faces unique technical waste; however, there are fundamental practices to embrace initially.
+Every team faces unique technical waste; however, there are common fundamental practices.
 As such, each team starts in the same place.
 The Validated Software Mender I (VSM-I) addresses some universal problems and teaches the core technique that everything will build on: Disciplined Refactoring.

 The certification process is a DevOps dojo experience that provides four modules introducing Disciplined Refactoring.
 A total of 16 precise techniques are taught in the developer’s everyday coding work.
 The ultimate outcome is that developers learn how to safely refactor risky code and get it under test.

-Organization ROI: Improve productivity.
+Organization Benefit: Improve productivity.
 Reduce story cost, immediate bugs, and future bugs.

-Engineer ROI: Reading code is easier.
+Engineer Benefit: Reading code is easier.
 Changing designs is easier and creates fewer bugs.
 Spend more time on stories and less time on bugs.

 Tagging as a Process (TaaP)